mckennapsean/dissertation/content/08-discuss.md

 # Discussion and Future Work {#sec:discussion}

-The design activity framework lays ground work for further research into the space connecting creative design with engineering design.
+The design activity framework lays ground work for further research into the space connecting creative and engineering processes [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011] for visualization design.
-...
+By building off of existing models in the field [@Sedlmair2012b; @Munzner2009; @Meyer], the design activity framework retains the application and benefits from these existing models while also extending its scope to other kinds of situations and visualization projects.
 The design activity framework is by no means complete.
-Future projects may reveal subtle aspects and new meanings to what visualization artifacts can mean for a project.
+Future projects may reveal new aspects such as crucial activities for visualization design or different kinds of visualization artifacts.
-...
-The design activity can and should evolve over time to adapt to more kinds of visualization design projects to keep its use valid with how systems are designed for users.
+The design activity framework can and should evolve over time to adapt to more kinds of visualization design projects to keep its use valid with how visualization systems are designed for users.

+In this chapter, we first explore the necessary scoping, limitations, and avenues for future work based on the design activity framework.
+Next, we discuss implications from the first case study, a cyber security redesign project.
-More work still needs to be done to continue the validation of this framework.
+More work still needs to be done to continue the validation of this framework, and we explore the limitations of the evaluation techniques used for design worksheets in the classroom.
-While this dissertation presents several case studies to support the design activity framework, there are still other models out there to be considered and validated as well.
-Different people may work better with other models or by adapting existing ones, from the visualization field or otherwise.
-...

-Lastly, the distinction between technique-driven work and problem-driven work provides another interesting challenge for design models.
-This work focused heavily on problem-driven work, with a few case studies where techniques did come out of them.
-...
+Following this discussion, we focus on insights gained in our second case study for cyber security on the topics of winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design.
+Throughout both case studies, the use of user-centered design methods impacted both projects positively and connect back to the design activity framework.
-While we believe the design activity framework can have connections with technique-driven work, more study and validation is required to investigate this notion.
+Lastly, while the design activity framework could apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion.